-The Department of Water Affairs has a constitutional mandate to ensure sustainable water resources for intergenerational equity.
+The Department of Water and Sanitation has a constitutional mandate to ensure sustainable water resources for intergenerational equity.
 Therefore, society has to be empowered with knowledge and skills that will enable them to participate effectively in the management of water resources and sanitation, use water efficiently, protect and conserve water sources, practice good hygiene for a healthy life.
 Thus the engagement of the Department in strategic public education and awareness.

-Department of Water Affairs Public Awareness and Education Programme
+Department of Water and Sanitation Public Awareness and Education Programme

-The Department of Water Affairs have embarked on strategic public awareness and education programme using multimedia production and 2020 Vision for water education programme (2020 VFWEP) and intervention projects.
-One of the Programme strategic objectives is:
+The Department of Water and Sanitation have embarked on strategic public awareness and education programme using the water and sanitation education programme (WSEP).
+One of the Programme's strategic objectives is:

-To achieve water literacy in the country through a comprehensive formal and informal public education programme, to affect positive attitudinal and behavioral change by all South Africans to water value and water use.
+To achieve water and sanitation literacy in the country through a comprehensive formal and informal public education programme, to affect positive attitudinal and behavioral change by all South Africans to water value and water use.